Tips for Starting a Pet Sitting Business

 Consider Pet-Sitting Smaller Animals

-My daughter who is a vet tech looked into starting this type of business but found out it would have cost way more to sit dogs than it was worth from her home.
+My daughter, who is a vet tech, looked into starting this type of business but found out it would have cost way more to sit dogs in her home than it was worth.
 The most important thing is to see how much your homeowner’s insurance will cost.
 If a dog were to bite one of your children or a stranger, you could be held liable.
-My daughter found out her insurance would increase more than $3000 a year.
+My daughter found out her insurance would increase by more than $3,000 a year.

 Instead of sitting dogs, she sat small pets instead.
-Many people have a very hard time finding someone to watch animals such as guinea pigs, hamsters, lizards, and birds (although the large ones require special handling).
-A good place to put out ads is on Craigslist, grocery store message centers, senior centers, vet offices, and daycare centers.
+Many people have difficulty finding someone to watch animals such as guinea pigs, hamsters, lizards, and birds (although the large ones require special handling).

 Kim